ESPRI-Mod/synda/sdt/doc/rpm_install.md

 If you need a distro/version that is not listed, you can open a github issue so we can add it to the list.

+Note: RPM package are currently only available for 64 bits architecture

 ## Configuration

 Edit credentials file to set ESGF openid and password